Skip to contents

 n

 integer; number of EM algorithm iterations to perform.
-More iterations generally improve convergence but increase computation time.
-Defaults to 50, which is typically sufficient for convergence
+Defaults to 50.

 dist

 character; the assumed parametric family for the serial interval distribution.
-Must be either:
+Must be either "normal" (default) or "gamma".

 init

-numeric vector of length 2; initial values for the mean and standard deviation to start the EM algorithm.
-If NULL (default), uses the sample mean and sample standard deviation of the input data.
-Providing good initial values can improve convergence, especially for challenging datasets
+numeric vector of length 2; initial values for the mean and standard deviation.
+If NULL (default), uses the sample mean and sample standard deviation.

 tol